Pabau GO app

 Marketing ROI compares revenue generated against cost, broken down by channel.

 This metric justifies your marketing budget.
 Track it monthly and tie performance to booked procedures rather than website traffic.
-It separates channels that drive revenue from channels that just drive clicks.
+It separates channels that drive revenue from channels that only drive clicks.

 Pro Tip

-These KPIs are much easier to track when your reporting and analytics connect directly to bookings and patient records.
+These KPIs are much easier to track when your reporting connects directly to bookings and patient records.
 Disconnected tools make it hard to see the full picture.

-Pabau’s plastic surgery EMR is built to support that.
+Pabau’s plastic surgery EMR closes that loop.
 It brings together:

 • Patient records and consultation history